dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 6. Prefer `LoadUnsafe(ref T, nuint elementOffset)` and `StoreUnsafe(this Vector128<T> source, ref T destination, nuint elementOffset)` over other methods for loading and storing vectors as they avoid pinning and the need of doing pointer arithmetic.
 Be aware of unsigned integer overflow!
 7. Always handle the vectorized loop remainder.
 8. When storing values in memory, be aware of a potential buffer overlap.
 9. When writing a vectorized algorithm, start with writing the tests for edge cases, then implement a scalar solution and afterwards try to express what the scalar code is doing with Vector128/256 APIs.
-Over time, you may gain enough experience to skip the scalar step.
 10. Vector types provide APIs for creating, loading, storing, comparing, converting, reinterpreting, widening, narrowing and shuffling vectors.
 It's also possible to perform equality checks, various bit and math operations.
 Don't try to memorize all the details, treat these APIs as a cookbook that you come back to when needed.